schadenfred/proscrypt-koans/README.md

 ## koan 1.10:

-Let's get our new rails app running using Docker Compose but first let's make it yours.
+Let's get our new rails app running using Docker Compose:

+`$ docker-compose up -d`

+And then let's create our database:

+`$ docker-compose exec web rails db:create`

+When you can click [this link](http://localhost:3000/) and it says: "Yay, You're on Rails!," you're ready to move on.

 ## What you've learned